What is Quebec’s Law 25? – A Detailed Guide on Compliance

 FAQ

-Bill 64, now known as Law 25, is privacy legislation in Quebec, Canada.
-It updates and strengthens the protection of individuals’ personal information.
+Bill 64, or Law 25, is Quebec privacy law in Canada.
+It modernizes and enhances the protection of personal information of individuals.

-What does Quebec Law 25 say about automated processing?
+What does Quebec Law 25 state regarding automated processing?

-Quebec Law 25 regulates the automated handling of personal data.
-Suppose an organization uses technology to collect, use, or share personal information in ways that could impact a person’s rights or decisions.
-In that case, they must notify the individual and explain how their data is used.
+Quebec Law 25 governs the automated processing of personal information.
+If an organization is applying technology to gather, use, or exchange personal information in a manner that may have an effect on an individual’s rights or choices, the organization has to inform the individual and provide details on how their information is applied.

-How does Quebec Law 25 apply to cookies?
+How does Quebec Law 25 deal with cookies?

-Organizations using cookies or similar technologies to identify, track, or profile users must obtain clear opt-in consent.
-They must also inform users about the cookies in use and provide instructions on disabling them.
-A transparent privacy or cookie policy, accessible on the website, should outline the organization’s data practice
+Organizations that use cookies or similar technologies to identify, track, or profile users must obtain explicit opt-in consent from those users.
+They are also required to inform users about the cookies being used and provide instructions on how to disable them.
+Additionally, a clear privacy or cookie policy should be accessible on the website, outlining the organization’s data practices.

 Conclusion

-To comply with Quebec’s Law 25, businesses must ensure they meet all the law’s requirements, including Publishing a privacy policy that adheres to the law, Securing opt-in consent from consumers where necessary, Conducting privacy impact assessments when required, Appointing a Data Protection Officer (DPO).
+To comply with Quebec’s Law 25, companies must fulfill all the requirements of the law, such as posting a privacy policy that complies with the law, obtaining opt-in consent from consumers where appropriate, performing privacy impact assessments where needed, and having a Data Protection Officer (DPO).

 If you found this article helpful, feel free to check out our other published articles for further insights and information.